 A flurry of people will put their faith in the Messiah during these end times (cf. Matthew 24:14).

-9 After these things I looked, and behold, a great multitude which no one could count, from every nation and all tribes and peoples and tongues, standing before the throne and before the Lamb, clothed in white robes, and palm branches were in their hands.
+“After these things I looked, and behold, a great multitude which no one could count, from every nation and all tribes and peoples and tongues, standing before the throne and before the Lamb, clothed in white robes, and palm branches were in their hands” (Revelation 7:9).

-10 and they cry out with a loud voice, saying, “Salvation to our God who sits on the throne, and to the Lamb.”
-11 And all the angels were standing around the throne and around the elders and the four living creatures; and they fell on their faces before the throne and worshiped God, 12 saying, “Amen, blessing and glory and wisdom and thanksgiving and honor and power and might, be to our God forever and ever.
-Amen.”
+“And they cry out with a loud voice, saying, ‘Salvation to our God who sits on the throne, and to the Lamb.’
+And all the angels were standing around the throne and around the elders and the four living creatures; and they fell on their faces before the throne and worshiped God, saying, ‘Amen, blessing and glory and wisdom and thanksgiving and honor and power and might, be to our God forever and ever.
+Amen’” (Revelation 7:10–12).

-Since God is not through with Israel, and since God has a huge future plan for Israel, it stands to reason—based on the healthy fear all should possess relative to Genesis 12:3—that all individuals and all nations should be sure to stand on the side of Israel.
+Since God is not through with Israel and since God has a huge future plan for Israel, it stands to reason—based on the healthy fear all should possess relative to Genesis 12:3—that all individuals and all nations should be sure to stand on the side of Israel.
 Amen!

-1 Romans 11:12a speaks specifically to this.2 Gildner, George The Israel Test (Minneapolis: Richard Vigilante Books, 2009)
+3. George Gilder, The Israel Test (Minneapolis: Richard Vigilante Books, 2009).

-3 Obviously this statement should not be taken too far so as to mean a blanket endorsement of everything the nation might engage in or do that is ethically or morally unsubstantiated.
+4. Obviously this statement should not be taken too far so as to mean a blanket endorsement of everything the nation might engage in or do that is ethically or morally unsubstantiated.